banisterious/obsidian-charted-roots/wiki-content/Roadmap.md

 ### Data Enhancement Pass

+**Priority:** ⚡ High — Enables existing users to benefit from new entity types

 **Summary:** Upgrade existing vaults by creating missing linked entities from person note data.
 For users who imported GEDCOM before sources, events, and places were supported.

 **Use Cases:**